chrisvanpatten/alexa-bookkeeper/README.md

 ## Caveats

++ Be careful: Mint rate-limits logins, and the script doesn't do any caching (yet).
-+ You'll need to store your Mint credentials on your server, as Mint doesn't offer a true API/OAuth
++ You'll need to store your Mint credentials on your server, as Mint doesn't offer a true API/OAuth.
 + The mintapi Python script could break at any time, breaking all of this.
 No promises.

 ## License